Judgment: trap or superpower

 • Identification of obstacles to the formation of good judgments such as emotions, psychological or cognitive biases, time pressure, influence of others, ambiguity, complexity, etc.

-• The 5 levers to develop the ability to form sound judgments:
+• The 5 levers to develop the ability to make sound judgments:

 • Acquired expertise